Pramilashanmugam/to-do-list/README.md

   * The app should validate user inputs to ensure task descriptions are not empty and date are in the correct format.
 Error messages should be displayed clearly to guide me in correcting any mistakes.

+### Design:

+* Due to the fact that this application is terminal based and also relies on code institute template.
+I have not made any addition to design and sticking to the default template provided by Code institute.
+* However i have used emoji's and text colours in the output to give a better visual experience.

 ### Flowchart:

 ![Screenshot 2024-03-13 5 33 11 PM](https://github.com/Pramilashanmugam/to-do-list/assets/150790058/0b463fc7-8f3e-4745-a954-9a8927ec19bb)